mo-sangha/book/chapters/2.typ

 One can use the method of looking into the nature of a thought, including emotions and states of consciousness.
 When we're having invasive thoughts, for example, we can turn awareness to the thinking and the thought will typically vanish, leaving naked cognizance.
-This is the same as seeing the space in which a thought comes, abides, and ceases.
+This is the same as seeing the space in which thoughts come, abide, and cease.
 Awareness holds a vast spectrum of activity, from thought movement to emotional upheaval.

 One of the first "barriers" is the coarse linguistic mind with its electro-magnetic psychic constraint.